 Intervention is a standard technique for studying the causal relations among events.
-By definition, an intervention fixes a variable to a specific state, which is different from naturally observing the state of a variable.
+By definition, an intervention fixes a variable to a specific state, which differs from naturally observing the state of a variable.
 For example, instructing (intervening) a patient to take a drug yields a different effect than seeing (observing) a patient taking a drug.
-We write \(do(X=x)\), or simply \(do(x)\), if an intervention fixes a variable \(X\) to the state \(x.\) A variable \(X\) has a \emph{causal effect} on variable \(Y\) if an intervention on \(X\) changes the distribution of \(Y.\) The causal effect can only happen if \(X\) is an ancestor of \(Y\) in the causal graph~\citep{pearl09}.
+We write \(do(X=x)\), or simply \(do(x)\), if an intervention fixes a variable \(X\) to the state \(x.\) Variable \(X\) exhibits a \emph{causal effect} on another variable \(Y\) if an intervention on \(X\) modifies the distribution of \(Y.\) This occurs only if \(X\) is an ancestor of \(Y\) in the causal graph~\citep{pearl09}.